mrwhale/RuuviTag-Openhab-Bridge/README.md

 This is a small script to scan the BLE range and collect data from RuuviTag's running espruino and post to mqqt.
 This is not specific to openHAB but this is my usecase.
 Collecting the information to post to mqtt that openhab is subscribed to.

-Included in here are example sitemaps and item files for use with openHAB

 Credits to [EspruinoHUB](https://github.com/espruino/EspruinoHub) for  a basis for this project.

 # Setup